 It appears that issue grouping and issue filtering (the most important Ajax parameters, in my opinion), are preserved across pagination.
 However, these Ajax parameters are not preserved across bookmarks.
 Fortunately, saved queries makes this a non-issue.

-#1 Updated by Brian Lindahl almost 7 years ago
+#1 Updated by Brian Lindahl about 7 years ago

 There are likely issues with this patch that have not been uncovered yet.
 However, they will not be catastrophic (i.e. trash the database, take down the site, or cause errors in pages).
 The issues with this patch will most likely be related to Ajax configurations (parameters) of views disappearing when using pagination.